The Stories Our Photos Tell: The Argument

 The argument?

 I’ll tell you the actual story.
 This is a photo from my wedding rehearsal.
 My husband and I were getting married on July 10, 1993.
 The day before, the entire wedding party gathered at the Wakefield Airfield Conference & 4H Center in Virginia to do a run-through of the big event.
 Of course, as the weather is like to do in Virginia in July, it was hot.
 It was triple digits, high-humidity hot.
-While planning, my mom and I knew this was a possibility because, well, it was July in southeastern Virginia.
+While planning, my mom and I knew this was a possibility because it was July in southeastern Virginia.

 The wedding was going to be held outside in a lovely amphitheater facing the water.
 But it was July in Virginia, and did I mention how hot it was?
 Slowly rumbles of complaint percolated through the wedding party and other people at the rehearsal.
-“It’s too hot” “I think we should move it inside.”
+“It’s too hot;” “I think we should move it inside.”

 Eventually, I started getting upset.
 My dream was to have an outdoor wedding.
-We had a backup plan in case it rained, but I really didn’t want to move inside unless we had to.
+We had a backup plan in case it rained, but I didn’t want to move inside unless we had to.

 So that leads me to this picture.
 On the left are two of my bridesmaids talking while my Dad looks on.
 On the right is where the action is.
 My sister seems very entertained by the conversation between my soon-to-be husband and me.
 It looks like he’s yelling at me.
 It seems like he’s mad, but he’s not.
 He is sweetly (but firmly) telling me that this is our wedding and if we want to have it outside, it doesn’t matter what anyone else wants!
 So there!
 At that moment I needed him to look me in the eyes and remind me what was important, us and our dream wedding.
 And it worked.